silcoletti/graph-vector-fields/README.md

 # Graph Vector Fields: A New Framework for Personalised Risk Assessment

-This repository contains the official source code and experiments for the paper **"Graph Vector Fields: A New Framework for Personalised Risk Assessment"** by Silvano Coletti and Francesca Fallucchi.
+This repository contains the official source code to reproduce the main results for the paper **"Graph Vector Fields: A New Framework for Personalised Risk Assessment"** by Silvano Coletti and Francesca Fallucchi.

-We introduce **Graph Vector Fields (GVFs)**, a novel framework that moves beyond traditional scalar scores to represent health risk as a dynamic, interpretable vector field on a graph.
-This work provides a robust proof-of-concept, demonstrating the framework's superiority in modeling complex, heterogeneous, and relational health data compared to standard approaches.
+We introduce **Graph Vector Fields (GVFs)**, a novel framework that moves beyond traditional scalar scores to represent risk as a dynamic, interpretable vector field on a graph.
+This work provides a robust proof-of-concept, demonstrating the framework's superiority in modeling complex, heterogeneous, and relational data compared to standard approaches.

-## Framework Architecture

-The core of the GVF framework is a **Mixture-of-Experts (MoE) operator** that processes multimodal data through specialized experts.
-This architecture allows the model to learn and represent different facets of risk, such as environmental, behavioral, and contagious risks, within a unified vector space.

 ![GVF Framework Architecture](figures/overall_view_GVF.png)
-*Figure 1: Conceptual architecture of the GVF framework.*
+*Figure 1: Conceptual architecture of the GVF framework.
+Please ensure you have a `figures` directory with this image.*

 ---